NBR: Neutralization Based Reclamation: NBR

 \subsection{Implementation of NBR}

 Algorithm 1 shows the pseudocode for \nbr.
 Each thread collects unlinked records in its \textit{limboBag} (\lineref{rb}), and maintains a local \nz variable that indicates whether the thread should jump back to the start of its \rdp in the event that it receives a neutralization signal (\lineref{rst}).
 We say the thread is \textit{restartable} if \nz is \textit{true} (1), and \textit{non-restartable} otherwise.
-Additionally, each thread, before entering the \wtp, reserves maximum number of records it could access at a $swmr$ (single write multi read) \textit{reservations} array (\lineref{resv}).
-We assume number of such reserved records $R$ are strictly less than maximum size of limbo bags.
+Additionally, each thread, before entering the \wtp, reserves all records it might access in a single-writer multi-reader (SWMR) \textit{reservation} array, (\lineref{resv}).
+We assume the maximum number $R$ of reserved records is strictly less than maximum size $S$ of a limbo bag.

 A thread in \rdp clears its reservations (if any), and then changes \nz to \emph{true} using a CAS (\Lineref{nz01}).
-This CAS might initially look very strange to the astute reader, since it is performed on a single-writer variable and cannot fail.
-The CAS prevents instruction reordering on the x86-64 architecture (additional fences may be needed for more relaxed memory models).
+This CAS might initially seem strange, since it is performed on a single-writer variable and cannot fail.
+The CAS prevents instruction reordering on x86-64 architectures (additional fences may be needed for more relaxed memory models).
 More specifically, the goal of CAS at \lineref{nz01} is to ensure that a thread $T$ becomes restartable \textit{before} any subsequent reads of shared records.
 If this CAS were simply an atomic write (rather than a read-modify-write instruction), it would be possible for $T$'s reads of shared records to be reordered before this write.
-In other words some reads of shared records in \rdp may appear to occur in \textit{preamble} ( or previous \wtp{} ) due to instruction reordering.
-Note, this would break the rule that says access to shared records is not permitted in \textit{preamble} (phase 0) as discussed in \secref{assumptions}).
+In other words some reads of shared records in \rdp may appear to occur in \textit{preamble} (or previous \wtp{}) due to instruction reordering.
+This could end up breaking the rule that says access to shared records is not permitted in \textit{preamble} (phase 0) as discussed in \secref{assumptions}.
 As a result, the thread, which is not yet restartable, might ignore a neutralization signal and access a \func{free}d record.